MessageHandler MH Sign Up

 Once the format of the request body is defined, you expose it as an HTTP Post API.

-The route definition of this attribute matches an input parameter called bookingId, and the command gets extracted from the body.
+The route definition of the first parameter matches an input parameter called bookingId, and the command gets extracted from the body.

 When the instance is resolved, you pass the purchase order instance and name value from the command object into the command method.